countable-web/open-source-corporation/product/engineering/CODING_STANDARDS.md

   * Filenames should be lowercase with dashes (NOT SPACES) to separate words *except* for Python, which uses underscores in place of dashes.
   * The purpose, and contents of any file should be as obvious as possible by its filename and location.
+  * Avoid repeated or unnecessary code, except where doing so is much more clear.
+Keep in mind less code is actually easier to understand, all other things being equal.
+So, it bears repeating, use the minimum amount of code in declarative domain language.
+Using the wrong abstraction can be worse than repeated code.
 ### Locality

 Functional Modules